 Here are my ten categories of financial model errors:

-- Computational Errors.
-These are straight-up formula errors.
+These are straight-up spreadsheet formula errors.
 Sometimes they’re easy to find and fix; other times, they can be very elusive.
-The better organized your model is, the easier it will be to avoid errors.
+The better organized your model is, the easier it will be to avoid computational errors.

 I plan to do a deep dive into at least one category a week.
-If you have any other areas of financial modeling errors you’d like me to explore, please let me know in the Comments section below.
+If you have any other areas of financial modeling or business plan errors you’d like me to explore, please let me know in the Comments section below.